 Associate Professor Gene Bawden

-Gene Bawden is a communication designer and interim Head of MADA’s Design Department.
+Dr Gene Bawden is a communication designer and Head of Department (Design).

-Gene is a member of the Faculty’s XYX Lab, which affords him the opportunity to combine his knowledge of gendered spatial practices and his communication design expertise within collaborative research projects aimed at mitigating gender inequity in Australia’s urban environments.
-Key to the Lab’s methodologies is the facilitation of Design Thinking processes using bespoke material tools of enquiry.
-This is an area of investigation that is increasingly part of Gene’s expanding area of material/spatial research; and manifests in his teaching through MADA’s design curriculum and the Monash MBA “Design Thinking” unit.
+Gene is also a founding member of the Faculty’s XYX Lab, which affords him the opportunity to combine his knowledge of gendered spatial practices and his communication design expertise within collaborative research projects aimed at mitigating gender inequity in Australia’s urban environments.